Terms and conditions of the Panasonic TOUGHBOOK Partner Programme

 Terms and conditions of the Panasonic Toughbook Engage Partner Program (TEPP) and Edge Partner Program

-- "Authorised Decision Maker" : means a legal representative of the Company with authority to authorise Company participation in the Toughbook Engage Partner Program and/or Edge Partner Program.
+- "Authorised Decision Maker" : means a legal representative of the Company with authority to authorise Company participation in the TOUGHBOOK Engage Partner Programme, Edge Partner Programme or ISV Partner Programme.

-- “Company/Companies” : means Partner/s who agrees to these Terms in order to register into the Programs depending on certain categories and qualification criteria.
+- “Company/Companies” : means Partner/s who agrees to these Terms in order to register into the Programmes depending on certain categories and qualification criteria.

 - “Company Participant” : means an employee of the Company authorised by an Authorised Decision Maker to accept these terms on his/her behalf.